Women's Health Awareness On National Women's Health And Fitness Day

 To support this day, post your support online.
 Mention Women’s Health And Fitness Day and post what it means to you to support women’s healthcare.
 You can also celebrate National Women’s Health Week from May 8th to 14th each year and use the hashtag #NWHW in any repost.

-Partake in exercise
+Partake in exercise activities

-As Women’s Health And Fitness Day focuses both on the health and fitness goals of women, you might practice healthy activity by exercising.
+As National Women’s Health And Fitness Day focuses both on the health and fitness goals of women, you might practice healthy activity by exercising.
 The CDC notes that a commitment to regular physical activity can “improve brain health, manage weight, reduce the risk of disease, strengthen bones and muscles, and improve your ability to do everyday activities.”
 Additionally, studies state that exercising can improve your mental health.

 Exercise programs are available at gyms, community health centers, and online.
 However, formal programs aren't the only way to get exercise.
 Taking walks, gardening, dancing around the house, or moving in whatever ways feel good to you are all helpful.
-If you're out of the habit of exercising, getting in movement with friends may make it more fun and easier to stick with.
+If you're out of the habit of exercising, getting in physical activity with friends may make it more fun and easier to stick with.
 The goal of exercise isn't to follow a strict regimen, but for women to enjoy moving their bodies, so they want to do it consistently.
 While exercising, consider using your favorite reusable water bottle to drink plenty of water and hydrate your body.

 Practice self-care